mwarning/meshnet-lab/results/README.md

 - this test is low traffic by design and tries to measure overhead only
 - a few edge cases seem to be revealed
 - batman-adv has a maximum hop limit of 32
-- the data for each graph takes 18 hours to generate
+- the data for each graph took 18 hours to generate

 ## Connectivity1 Test